Farewell, Bliss

 One of the best ways to introduce people to our helicopter hobby—and model aviation in general—is to hold a fly-in at your club.
 I recently set out to do this, and want to share with you some tips for success.

-It starts with signing up to be a CD for the AMA.
+- Start by signing up to be a Contest Director (CD) for the AMA.
 Instructions for how to do this are available on the AMA’s website (see the “Sources”).
-When you are registered as a CD, it’s time to attend your club meetings and suggest a fly-in.
-Talk with your club members, explain your fly-in, and decide when you would like to hold it.
+When you are registered as a CD, attend your club meetings and suggest a fly-in.
+Talk with your club members, explain your plans, and decide on dates.

-The first thing to do is to register the event with AMA.
-This is important because when the AMA sanctions your event, it also becomes insured.
+- Register the event with the AMA.
+When the AMA sanctions your event, it also becomes insured.

-A good way to entice pilots to attend is with the time-old tradition of holding a raffle.
-These can be a win-win all around.
-Manufacturers that donate prizes will gain exposure, visiting pilots can walk away with some awesome prizes, and your club will pull in more money to put back into its coffers.
+- A good way to entice pilots to attend is with the time‑old tradition of holding a raffle.
+Manufacturers that donate prizes gain exposure, visiting pilots can win prizes, and your club will raise money for site maintenance.

-Contact as many manufacturers and companies as you think would be relevant to your fly-in, but don’t simply ask for “free” stuff.
-Tell them about your club, let them know approximately how many pilots you are expecting, and above all, be polite and courteous in your contact with them.
-Tell them what you can do for them in return, such as advertising on social media, and provide photos of the event after it ends.
+- Contact relevant manufacturers and companies, but don’t simply ask for “free” stuff.
+Tell them about your club, let them know approximately how many pilots you expect, and be polite and courteous.
+Explain what you can do for them in return, such as advertising on social media, and provide photos after the event.
+Not everyone will respond—manufacturers receive many requests—but follow through on promises and thank contributors after the event.

-You will need to assess parking and food, and determine if volunteers are needed for special duties.
-What special duties might there be?
-My club held a miniature obstacle course competition in which pilots flew micro helis and/or quadcopters around a cleverly designed obstacle course.
-We not only needed someone to design and build the course, but also to time contestants and keep track of the results.
+- Assess parking and food arrangements, and determine special duties.
+For example, my club held a miniature obstacle-course competition for micro helis and quadcopters.
+We needed someone to design and build the course, time contestants, and keep track of results.

-Advertising is the key to holding a successful event.
-There are many online helicopter forums that you can advertise in, as well as MA.
+- Advertising is the key to a successful event.
+Post on online helicopter forums and in MA.
 You can have a listing in the “Sanctioned Event Calendar” in MA in the months before your event, and there are options for increasing your listing’s visibility, such as including a supplemental ad.
-Social media is another great way to promote your event.

-You could submit an advertisement to your local newspaper, or let your local radio station know about the gathering.
-Make sure that the directions to your flying site are easy to follow and are posted in numerous places.
-Placing clearly marked signs at strategic street intersections help get the public and visitors to your flying site.
-(Read more tips for how to promote and market your event on the website listed in “Sources.”)
+- Use social media to promote the event.
+You could submit an advertisement to your local newspaper or notify local radio stations.
+Make sure directions to your flying site are easy to follow and posted in numerous places.
+Placing clearly marked signs at strategic street intersections helps visitors find your site.
+(Read more tips on promoting and marketing your event in the PDF document listed in "Sources".)

 When all is said and done, have fun!
-Engage visitors, pilots, and spectators.
-The event is more about them than about you flying.
-Make sure your volunteers have everything they need, and be mindful of the time they are donating.
+Engage visitors, pilots, and spectators—the event is more about them than about you.
+Make sure your volunteers have everything they need, and be mindful of the time they’re donating.

-It may sound like a lot of work, but with the right preparation, things will fall into place on the day of your event.
-Chances are, you will make new friends and people will be excited about returning next year!
+It sounds like a lot of work, but with the right preparation, things will fall into place on the day of your event.
+Chances are you will make new friends and people will be excited about returning next year!

 2014 IRCHA Jamboree